richardhriech/InterviewPreparation/CSharp Fundamentals/Linq.md

 ### What is the role of the `IEnumerable` interface?
 `IEnumerable` is crucial in LINQ as it provides the foundation for iterating over a collection that LINQ queries against.
 Every query returns an `IEnumerable` or `IQueryable`, allowing further querying and collection manipulation.

+### What is `IQueryable` and how does it differ from `IEnumerable`?
+`IQueryable` is an interface designed to allow querying against a specific data source where the query is not executed until the object is enumerated.
+This is different from `IEnumerable`, which is intended for querying in-memory collections.
+The main difference is that `IQueryable` allows for out-of-memory, deferred execution and translates queries into domain-specific language (e.g., SQL for databases), while `IEnumerable` operations are performed in memory and executed immediately.

+### When to use `IQueryable` over `IEnumerable`?
+Use `IQueryable` when querying data sources that support query translation, such as relational databases or other structured data sources that benefit from server-side execution (e.g., SQL Server, MongoDB).
+This can reduce the amount of data transferred over the network and utilize the database server's query optimization.
+Use `IEnumerable` for small collections or when working with data already loaded into memory.

 ### What is deferred execution?
 Deferred execution means that the evaluation of an expression is delayed until its realized value is actually iterated over or called upon.
 This can be efficient in terms of memory or performance, but it can also result in unexpected behavior if used carelessly.
 E.g. you manipulate a list that you queried against but haven't converted back to a list with a `ToList()`.